 Participate in monthly National WeatherFest Committee calls to report status of organization and needs of the Local WeatherFest Sub-Committee.

+Participate in monthly Local WeatherFest Sub-Committee calls to report status of organization and needs of the National WeatherFest Committee.

+Assist with marketing efforts for WeatherFest in the local/regional community of the AMS meeting

+Help recruit local involvement in WeatherFest

-Participate in monthly Local WeatherFest Sub-Committee calls to report status of organization and needs of the National WeatherFest Committee.Local Weather Fest Sub-Committee Members (Nancy Selover, AMS; Charlotte Dewey, local NWS Office; Still looking for a local broadcaster and will reach out to Nancy and Charlotte for recommendations as well)
+Local Weather Fest Sub-Committee Members (Nancy Selover, AMS; Charlotte Dewey, local NWS Office; Still looking for a local broadcaster and will reach out to Nancy and Charlotte for recommendations as well)

 Recruit local members to serve on Local WeatherFest Sub-Committee.
 At a minimum this should include: